Portkey-AI/portkey-cookbook/ai-gateway/smart-fallback-with-model-optimized-prompts.md

 ![alt text](./images/smart-fallback-with-model-optimized-prompts/1-smart-fallback-with-model-optimized-prompts.png)

-I am using Anthopic’s `claude-3-opus-20240229` model with an prompt to instruct it to generate sub-tasks for an user’s goal.
-You can declare an variable using moustace syntax to tell Portkey to substitute an value when prompt is triggered.
+I am using Anthopic’s `claude-3-opus-20240229` model to instruct it to generate sub-tasks for an user’s goal.
+You can declare an variable using moustache syntax to substitute an value when prompt is triggered.
 For example, `{{goal}}` is substituted with “I want to earn six packs in six months” in the playground.

 Now, create another prompt template that can act as a fallback.

 ![alt text](./images/smart-fallback-with-model-optimized-prompts/2-smart-fallback-with-model-optimized-prompts.png)

 You can create the same prompt this time but use a different model, such as `gpt-4`.
-You have created two prompt templates and two different Prompt IDs by now.
+You have created two prompt templates by now.
 You must have noticed each prompt has a slightly different `system` message based on the model.
 After experimenting with each model, the above prompt was best suited for suggesting actionable steps to reach the goal.

 The models on this page require you to save OpenAI and Anthropic API keys to the Portkey Vault.
 For more information about Portkey Vault, [read more on Virtual Keys](https://portkey.ai/docs/product/ai-gateway-streamline-llm-integrations/virtual-keys#creating-virtual-keys).